 - Free user and customer contributions

-- goMobi-generated mobile traffic
+- goMobi (now discontinued) generated mobile traffic

 DeviceAtlas data scientists manage external partnerships and explore goMobi-generated mobile traffic data to ensure global device coverage.
 User and customer contributions also help maintain and update the device database.